NAME: Trayveon Williams

 Burst and Long Speed: Short area quickness is very good but not elite.
-Utilizes bust to exploit tight creases and get to the second level in a hurry.
+Utilizes burst to exploit tight creases and get to the second level in a hurry.
 Long speed is also impressive.
-Possesses a second gear of speed to kick into in the open field.
+Possesses a second gear of speed to kick into in the open field and break runs open.

 Contact Balance and Power: Contact balance is decent yet not a trait that he is going to consistently win with.
 Lower center of gravity is evident but still goes down fairly easy.
 Can inflict some contact on his opponents that allows him to fight for more yards.
 However, high pad level and smaller frame lessen the impact of his blow.
 Even though he doesn’t specialize in short yardage situations, is capable if called upon.

 Elusiveness: Utilizes subtle cuts to make tackles miss in the open field but isn’t very shifty or dynamic in space.
 Elusiveness comes in the form of beating defenders to pursuit angles.
 Takes what the defense and blocking gives him rather than creating on his own most of the time.